-This year, the 100 Best Posters competition is celebrating its 20th anniversary.
-Since 2002, this annual competition has been highlighting the creative quality of poster design in Germany, Austria and Switzerland.
-A film produced to mark this milestone offers a survey of the designs, participants and presentations of the last 20 years – two decades of dramatic changes in graphic design.
+Since 2002, the annual competition 100 Best Posters has been showcasing the multifaceted quality of poster design in Germany, Austria and Switzerland.
+A documentary film produced on the occasion of its 20th anniversary highlights designs, contributors and presentations of the last twenty years – two decades in which a lot has happened in graphic design.

 Address / Getting there

 Bus: Potsdamer Brücke, Potsdamer Platz Bhf / Voßstraße, Kulturforum, Philharmonie